 - 1/2 teaspoon vanilla extract

-- Prepare the 9×13 baking pan with nonstick baking spray, or line with parchment paper.
+- Preheat the oven to 350° F. Prepare the 9×13 baking pan with nonstick baking spray, or line with parchment paper.
 Set aside.

 - In a microwave-safe bowl, melt 1-1/2 cups chocolate chips until smooth and creamy.
 You will want to microwave it in 30 second increments and stirring it between sessions to avoid burning it.